 I usually keep my nachos vegetarian, but you can add shredded rotisserie chicken or taco-seasoned ground beef.

-Depending on your group, the meat can be added after the nachos are baked, so then you can satisfy the vegetarians and the carnivores letting them do their own additions.
+Depending on your group, you can add the chicken or meat after the nachos have finished baking.
+Then you can satisfy the vegetarians and the carnivores letting them do their own additions.

 You also can split the nachos onto two quarter-sized sheet pans.